-If a ZMW has ~50% bad adapters, one side of the molecule is molecularlymissing an adapter.
+If a ZMW has ~50% bad adapters, one side of the molecule is molecularly-missing an adapter.
 For 100% bad adapter, both sides are missing adapters.
 A lower than ~40% percentage indicates decreased local accuracy during sequencing leading to adapter sequences not being found.
 If a high percentage of ZMWs is molecularly-missing adapters, you should improve library preparation.

-Demultiplexing Iso-Seq[®] Data
+Demultiplexing Iso-Seq® data

 Demultiplex Barcodes is used to identify and remove Iso-Seq cDNA primers.
 If the Iso-Seq sample is barcoded, the barcodes should be included as part of the primer.
-Note: To demultiplex Iso-Seq samples in the SMRT Link GUI, always choose the Iso-Seq Analysis application, not the Demultiplex Barcodes application.
-Only by using the command line can users use lima with the --isoseq option for demultiplexing Iso-Seq data.
+Only by using the command-line can users use lima with the -lisoseq option for demultiplexing Iso-Seq data.

 The input Iso-Seq data format for demultiplexing is .ccs.bam.
-Users must first generate a CCS Reads BAM file for an Iso-Seq Data Set before running lima.
-The recommended parameters for running CCS Analysis for Iso-Seq are min-pass=1, min accuracy=0.9, and turning Polish to OFF.
+Users must first generate a CCS reads BAM file for an Iso-Seq Data Set before running lima.
+The recommended parameters for running CCS analysis for Iso-Seq are min-pass=1, min accuracy=0.9, and turning Polish to OFF.

-- 1. Primer IDs must be specified using the suffix 5p to indicate 5' cDNA primers and the suffix 3p to indicate 3' cDNA primers.
+- 1. Primer IDs must be specified using the suffix \5p to indicate 5' cDNA primers and the suffix \3p to indicate 3' cDNA primers.
 The 3' cDNA primer should not include the Ts and is written in reverse complement. - 2.
-Below are two example primer sets.
+Below are four example primer sets.
 The first is unbarcoded, the second has barcodes (shown in lower case) adjacent to the 3' primer.

-Example 1: The Iso-Seq v2 primer set (included with the SMRT Link installation).
+Example 1: The Iso-Seq cDNA Primer primer set, included with the SMRT Link installation.